 The Idiot's Lantern by Mark Gatiss, directed by Euros Lyn

 Strange things are happening in 1953 London, in the days leading up to the coronation of Queen Elizabeth II.
-Mr Magpie is practically giving away television sets, despite the fact that they're the cutting edge of new technology.
-Black-suited policemen are taking away people in the middle of the night.
+Mr Magpie, the owner of an electronics store, is practically giving away television sets -- despite the fact that they're the cutting edge of new technology.
+Black-suited policemen are taking people away under the cloak of darkness.
 And something is turning normal men and women into faceless monsters.
-It's up to the Doctor to stop the Wire from killing millions, even as Rose becomes its latest victim...
+An entity called the Wire dwells within the television signal, preying upon those around it.
+Now it's up to the Doctor to stop the Wire, even as Rose becomes its latest victim...

 The Impossible Planet / The Satan Pit